 With a blank whiteboard, the screen is your canvas.
 Draw wireframes, sketch notes, doodle amazing new 404 page concepts—anything’s fair game.

-Benefits of whiteboarding
+Benefits of digital whiteboarding

 Using whiteboards to collaborate during the design process has a ton of tangible benefits.
 They’re great for remote teams, they’re helpful for non-designers, and they facilitate quick, real-world actions.
 Here’s how.